Introducing Confetti

 Philosophy#

-Simplicity and minimalism is at the heart of Confetti.
+Simplicity and minimalism are at the heart of Confetti.
 Some formats, like YAML, are very complicated (look at the size of its specification!) whereas Confetti’s spec is simple and minimal, and it can be learned in minutes.

-• Opinionated: Confetti lets you define custom keywords, like on and off, and tristates, like yes, no, and maybe.
+• Unopinionated: Confetti lets you define custom keywords, like on and off, and tristates, like yes, no, and maybe.
 This is in contrast to formats, like TOML, which mandate the keywords true and false.

 Feature Comparison#